-In later years, advances in knowledge about kombucha were largely hidden from the West because of the cold war.
+In later years, advances in knowledge about kombucha were largely hidden from the West because of the Cold War.

 In recent years, little research has been carried out on kombucha apart from a few anecdotal surveys by food companies which manufacture kombucha.

-It’s a common finding in the alternative health world, and this is typically because the drug industry has no potential to gain from researching a beverage which is relatively cheap to make and buy.
+This is typically because the drug industry has no potential to gain from researching a beverage which is relatively cheap to make and buy.

 Kombucha owes some of its beneficial properties to the green tea which is the starting medium, but we’re now starting to discover fermented foods and beverages have powerful abilities to support health.

-Once fermented kombucha contains a whole host of other beneficial substances in addition to those found in green tea.
+Once fermented, kombucha contains a whole host of other beneficial substances in addition to those found in green tea.